-At Morgan & Morgan, our Orlando attorneys have successfully handled claims on behalf of dog bite victims, either through negotiations with the owner’s insurance company or litigation.
-We are well-versed in Florida-specific statutes enacted to protect the rights of our dog bite victims and understand that acting quickly following a dog bite is vital in protecting these rights.
+At Morgan & Morgan, our attorneys have successfully handled claims on behalf of dog bite victims, either through negotiations with the owner’s insurance company or litigation.
+We are well-versed in statutes enacted to protect the rights of our dog bite victims and understand that acting quickly following a dog bite is vital in protecting these rights.
 An immediate investigation can help establish liability for the bite and determine whether insurance coverage applies.

 Workers’ compensation insurance provides employees who are injured on the job with medical and wage replacement benefits.
-When an employee is bit by a dog at work, they may also have a claim against the owner of the dog – as long as it is not owned by the employer.
+When an employee is bitten by a dog at work, they may also have a claim against the owner of the dog – as long as it is not owned by the employer.
 A third-party claim can provide the injured employee with additional compensation for pain and suffering and other losses not covered by workers’ compensation.

 Even if the dog’s owner does not have coverage, the injured party can still bring a legal claim against the owner to collect compensation for their losses.

 Even if the dog’s owner does not have coverage, the injured party can still bring a legal claim against the owner to collect compensation for their losses.
 To find out whether the dog’s owner is insured, our attorneys will ask to see the “declarations page” of their homeowners’, animal or renters’ insurance.
 If the insurance limits seem inadequate, we will determine whether the owner has a supplemental policy which may cover the incident.

-There are two limited exceptions to this rule in Florida.
+There are two limited exceptions to this rule in certain states.
 First, if the dog is provoked, the victim’s own negligence will be taken into account when determining damages.
 Second, if the bite occurs on the owner’s property, they usually cannot be found liable (unless the victim is under 6-years-old) if there is an easily readable sign in a prominent place that says “Bad Dog.”

 A statute of limitations is a law that states the amount of time following an incident the victim has to file a claim.
 After this time period expires, victims of dog bites may no longer bring their claims.
 Because of the statute of limitations, dog bite victims should not wait to contact an attorney in regard to their claim.

 With years of experience handling dog bite cases, our attorneys have witnessed the devastating physical, emotional and financial effects these injuries can have on their victims.
-We have seen clients suffer serious injuries, which posed the risk of permanent scarring, and incur costly medical bills for related treatments.
-At Morgan & Morgan, our Orlando attorneys understand the urgency of these matters and work diligently to help dog bite victims recover for their losses.
+We have seen clients suffer serious injuries, which posed the risk of permanent scarring and incur costly medical bills for related treatments.
+At Morgan & Morgan, our attorneys understand the urgency of these matters and work diligently to help dog bite victims recover for their losses.